mhaugrud/msumcspy/_sources/MoreAboutIteration/SentinelValuesAndValidation.rst

 More Uses of Indefinite Iteration
 ---------------------------------

+Indefinite loops are much more common in the real world than definite loops.
+Here are some practical applications.

 Validating Input
 ~~~~~~~~~~~~~~~~~~~

 You can use a ``while`` loop when you want to **validate** input;  when you want to make sure the user has entered valid input for a prompt.
-Let's say you want a function that asks a yes-or-no question.
-In this case, you want to make sure that the person using your program enters either a y for yes or n for no.
+For example, you ask a yes-or-no question and you want to make sure that the person using your program enters either a y for yes or n for no.
 Here is a program that uses a ``while`` loop to keep asking until it receives a valid answer.
 When you run the following code, try typing something other than y or n to see how the code reacts:

 .. activecode:: ito